kirubasankars/maand/README.md

 The `manifest.json` file specifies which agents should receive a job.
 Jobs are assigned based on role matches in `manifest.json` and `agents.json`, ensuring proper job distribution.

+`order` attribute used for order filter and order of start, stop and restart jobs.

 ### Running Updates

 To copy or update job files in the agents’ `/opt/agent/` directory: